lunarway/release-manager/README.md

 ```

 The convention follows the following flow: `master -> dev -> staging -> prod`
-As seen in the example above, the `example` service will be promoted from the lastest available master build to the `dev` environment.
+As seen in the example above, the `example` service will be promoted from the lastest available artifact from `master` to the `dev` environment.

 Another example, is a promotion of an artifact running in, e.g. staging, to the production environment.
 This can be achieved with the following command: